 - In a large bowl mix whisk together the balsamic vinegar and a tablespoon of olive oil.
 Add the diced beets, blueberries, basil, and the salt and pepper.
 Toss it all together until everything is coated in the balsamic and oil.
 At this point, you can cover the bowl and chill it until ready to use (be sure to bag up the toasted bread!).

 - When ready to serve top each bread slice with some of the beet and blueberry mixture.
 Sprinkle some feta over the top and additional chopped basil (optional).
 Drizzle with a little olive oil and enjoy!

-Beets can be messy and I've found I like peeling them first before roasting to avoid the red juice getting everywhere.
+Beets are messy and I’ve found I like peeling them first before roasting to avoid the red juice getting everywhere.
 If you want to roast them first you can remove the skins after by gently rubbing them off.
-In either case wear gloves if you want to avoid pink stained hands for a day.
+In either case, wear gloves if you want to avoid pink stained hands for a day.

 I bought two small french bread loaves and I cut the slices pretty thick, so I was able to get 26 slices.
 Depending on the size of the baguette and how thick you slice it you may get more or fewer slices.
 Adjust the topping amount, but if you end up with extra it’s delicious in a salad with spinach the next day,

 - Serving Size: 2 bruschetta